 At first they were gonna send me a nice pillow cover of Kanna from Miss Kobayashi’s Dragon Maid, but I panicked at the thought of my parents finding a loli anime cover.

 I mean, I get that they hate what I like and actively show disdain, but an elementary schooler anime girl would not be good for the ever-growing amount of unspoken chaos.

-And then we settled for Sagiri, who is 13 years old, who is much better than the 8 year-old Kanna.
+And then we settled for Sagiri, who is 13 years old, who is much older than the 8-year-old Kanna.
+Improvement.

 But then, after thinking everything was done and dusted, we switched back to Aqua.
 And then to Sagiri.
 And then through a gajillion other characters.

 Since the inner pillow is coming two weeks from now, the pillow covers

 won’t be ordered until a few days before the inner pillow arrives (to make them arrive in conjunction with each other), and during that time, they might go out of stock or something.
 So until then, we just made a list of different eligible pillow covers to avoid any problems—and there might be a discount on some of the more expensive ones, which is what we’re really waiting for.

 Even though I don’t directly control whatever hellish surprise is coming my way, I’ve been trying to figure out how to get the most bang out of our

 $75 $200 budget.
 Now, if this was a normal purchase, I’d just throw in my own $25 and call it a day, but this is not a normal purchase, and my friend and I are trying to figure out what the hell we are going to do.